 As a thought leader and progressive hedge fund investment manager, the founder of Adkins Capital Management guarantees transparent operations; comprehensive investment exposure that is exclusive to the residential housing industry; fully disclosed investment guidelines, investment holdings, and investment performance; liquid investment holdings that do not mandate a lock-up period; prudent investment exposure to inexpensive mortgage-backed securities funds; inexpensive hedge fund investment management fees that will be assessed by a pre-paid annual client invoice; a rebate of the ACM hedge fund investment management fee if the performance of the ACM model REF Fund is less than zero for the calendar-year-ending period; clearly defined and controlled investment risks; and attractive investment performance.

-Investors with more than $1 million USD can establish an account with the brokerage firm of their choice and grant ACM the authority to purchase and sell securities within the account in a manner that will replicate the investment structure and performance of the ACM REF Fund model portfolio.
-Under such an arrangement, investors will have the sole authority to make deposits into and withdrawals out of their accounts and the brokerage firms will provide all of the back-office services such as record-keeping, compliance, and IRS reporting.
-For investors with more than $50 million USD, ACM will establish a client-specific separate account that is held in a trust with an independent custodial banking institution.
+Investors with more than $1 million USD can establish an account with the brokerage firm of their choice and grant ACM the authority to purchase and sell securities within the client account in a manner that will replicate the investment structure and performance of the ACM REF Fund model portfolio.
+Under such an arrangement, investors will have the sole authority to make deposits into and withdrawals out of their client account and their brokerage firm will provide all of the back-office services such as record-keeping, compliance, and IRS reporting.
+For investors with more than $50 million USD, ACM will establish a client-specific separately managed account that is held in a trust with an independent custodial banking institution of their choice.
 For these types of large client accounts, ACM will manage all investment, front office, and back office responsibilities.
 By using ACM’s independent third-party brokerage system or separately managed accounts program for residential real estate investing, investors can implement an economical, efficient, and effective residential real estate investment strategy that leverages Adkins Capital Management’s renowned residential real estate knowledge, robust security selection methodology, comprehensive investment monitoring process, and time-tested risk-controlled investment performance strategy.